Tanbūra (lyre)

 The tanbūra or "Kissar" is a bowl lyre of East Africa and the Middle East.
-It takes its name from the Persian tanbur via the Arabic tunbur (طنبور), though this term refers to long-necked lutes.
+Tanbūra traces its etymology to the Persian tanbur via the Arabic tunbur (طنبور), though this term refers to long-necked lutes.
 The instrument probably originated in Upper Egypt and the Sudan in Nubia and is used in the Fann At-Tanbura in the Persian Gulf Arab States.
 It also plays an important role in zār rituals.

-According to ethnomusicologist Christian Poché, it has been played in "Egypt, Sudan, Djibouti, North Yemen, Southern Iraq and the Gulf States."
+The tanbūra is a member of a family of lyres which can be found, with variations, in many areas throughout East Africa: compare the Ugandan Endongo and Kenya Nyatiti.
+According to ethnomusicologist Christian Poché, the Sudanese style of lyre has been played throughout "Egypt, Sudan, Djibouti, North Yemen, Southern Iraq and the Gulf States."

+In Sudan, the tanbūra (or tanbur) is also called a rabāba.
+The North Sudanese version is typically five-stringed with a larger size, while the ones from the South and the Nuba hills usually have six strings and are smaller in size.
+They're decorated with colorful beads, tassels, charms, cowrie shells, plastic fruit, and small mirrors.
+The rabāba player is called a sanjak, and plays it by holding it with his left hand, aided by the support of a strap.
+The fingers (and in the case of six-stringed versions, palm) of the left hand rest on the strings from behind.
+The right holds a plectrum made of bull's horn called a garin.
+Sound is made by plucking strings with the plectrum and moving fingers to create "free strings" (strings with fingers pressed against them have their sound dampened).
+The bottom rests on the ground, legs, or arm depending on size (here from biggest to smallest).